Esta página de Internet está disponible sólo en inglés. Sin embargo, tenemos otros materiales de educación financiera en español.

 The most important thing to remember is that credit cards aren’t magic money.
 You are borrowing the money you charge to the credit card and you must pay it back.
 While it might seem easy to swipe now and pay later, carrying a high balance or being unable to make your minimum payment can hurt your credit long into the future.

-By staying in control and making timely payments, your first credit card may help you build a strong credit score and a solid financial future.
+By staying in control and making timely payments, your first credit card may help you build a strong credit score.

 We’re committed to helping you build your financial success.
 Here you’ll find a wide range of helpful information, interactive tools, practical strategies, and more — all designed to help you increase your financial literacy and reach your financial goals.